The Seventh Commandment (1932 film)

-The Seventh Commandment is a 1932 American crime film directed by Dwain Esper and James P. Hogan and starring Victoria Vinton, George LeMaire and James Harrison.
+The Seventh Commandment is a 1932 American Pre-Code crime film directed by Dwain Esper and James P. Hogan and starring Victoria Vinton, George LeMaire and James Harrison.
 It was produced on Poverty Row as a second feature.
 The title refers to the Seventh Commandment "Thou shalt not commit adultery".
 It is now considered a lost film.

-Synopsis
+Plot

 A young man from the country heads to a big city in order to make his fortune.
 However he soon falls in with bad company, taking part in games of strip poker and promiscuous activities.
 Disgusted by such a life he returns to his hometown and plans to marry his childhood sweetheart Mary, but is alarmed to discover he has caught syphilis.